forthy42/net2o/wiki/squid.md

 transaction has reached its destination.
 All the transactions satisfy the balance rules, the better scalability only comes at the cost of more cycles to complete a transaction.
 But better scalability means that the cycle time can be shorter.
+If you settle down to a fixed group size, and let the numbers of groups grow appropriate, it's an _O(log n)_ algorithm.

 I call it the SwapDragonChain, as the swap dragon is the mascott of Forth (the SWAP operation).
 I'm sure the swap dragon can handle